 The Contractor will require and apply for the relocation of the parking meter, fire hydrant, light pole, and loading zone adjacent to the property for traffic management.
 This includes approximately five (5) spaces along the South side of E. Hyman, four (4) spaces along the North side of E. Hyman, three (3) spaces along the East side of Monarch Street, and seven (7) spaces along the West side of Monarch Street during the "Off Season".
-During the "On Season" it will be approximately five (5) spaces along the South side of E. Hyman, four (4) spaces along the North side of E. Hyman, three (3) spaces along the South side of E. Hyman, four (4) spaces along the North side of E. Hyman, three (3) spaces along the East side of Monarch Street, and two (2) spaces along the West side of Monarch (Converting angle parking to parallel).
+During the "On Season" and "All Season" it will be approximately five (5) spaces along the South side of E. Hyman, four (4) spaces along the North side of E. Hyman, three (3) spaces along the East side of Monarch Street, and two (2) spaces along the West side of Monarch (Converting angle parking to parallel).
 Currently there is metered street parking both on E. Hyman and Monarch Street.